Recently we visited Arley Hall and Gardens, in Cheshire for a family day trip. It can be difficult taking family day trips because we have our

 During our visit we didn’t actually visit the Hall itself because we had the dog and so only paid for entrance into the Gardens.
 This did however cover access to the Gardens, the Chapel, the Grove and Woodland walk, the sculpture trail, the adventure play zone and the Tudor barn restaurant.
-For full admission prices you can click here.

 The Gardens themselves are absolutely stunning and for anyone (like myself) who enjoys gardening, it is a place teaming with inspiration.
 You can meander around the grounds for hours and still miss parts out.
 The gardens are incredibly peaceful, even when there are a lot of other people walking around.
 There are outhouses and building in the gardens that look like they belong in a fairytale, which creates an enchanting feel to the place and is perfect for imaginative little minds.

 The sculpture trail was interesting.
 There were wicker works of fairies and stags, which continued the fairytale theme and again was perfect for imaginative little minds.
 As an adult, it was nice to appreciate different pieces of art in such a beautiful setting and helped layer the visit so it could be enjoyed by the entire family.

 As a family we do try to spend as much time in the great outdoors and so we particularly enjoyed the woodland walk.
 It is such a contrast to the perfectly developed borders from the Gardens themselves, which kept Oliver interested as it was a change of scenery for him.
 The woodland walk wasn’t as busy as the gardens and so there was a much more peaceful feel to the place.
 It was nice to wander around and only be able to hear the sounds birds and rustling of trees.